 How Reliable is the Volvo Brand?

-Depending on where you look, Volvo is a car brand with an average to above-average reliability.
-So if you’re looking for the most reliable brand out there, Volvo isn’t going anywhere near the top of your list.
+Volvo is a car brand with an average to above-average reliability, depending on where you look.
+So if you’re looking for the most reliable brand, Volvo isn’t likely your top choice.
 On the flip side, you can purchase a Volvo and trust that you’ll be driving a fairly reliable vehicle.

 But like most car brands, Volvo reliability is a mixed bag - some models are more reliable than others.
 Also, it’s worth noting that Volvo fares better in other areas of reliability.

 According to the folks at RepairPal, Volvo has a respectable reliability score of 3.5 out of 5 and the Above Average rating.
-To repair and maintain a Volvo vehicle, expect to pay around $769 per year, which is a bit higher than the average of $652 across all models.
+To repair and maintain a Volvo, expect to pay around $769 per year, higher than the average of $652 across all models.
 The average repair shop visits for a Volvo is 0.5 times which is also slightly higher than the general average of 0.4 visits a year.

 Most people don’t buy a Volvo with reliability in mind.
 However, if you’re buying one and reliability is a big priority, we highly suggest that you check each model’s reliability rating.